novumcoder/jst-minified-template/README.md

 ```

 #### Custom Options
-In this example, custom options are used to do something else with whatever else.
-So if the `testing` file has the content `Testing` and the `123` file had the content `1 2 3`, the generated result in this case would be `Testing: 1 2 3 !!!`
+In this example, custom options are used to do something else.
+We prefix the result with window.JST as usual, comments are removed, white space and empty attr too.
+HTML files in src/ and src/a will be minified and put into result object (window.JST)

 ```js
 grunt.initConfig({